What is the GDPR?

 True data governance is a CMA-wide effort that has established accountability through the organization.
 Staff understand they are accountable for owning the data helping to ensure it is accurate, trustworthy, and accessible.
 We continuously assess risk, monitor gaps, and track progress.

 In order to provide your insurer services we need to collect, use, share and store personal information about you ("your information").
-This includes information which we obtain from you or from third parties, credit-reference agencies (who may check the information against any particulars on the Electoral Register and any other database (public or private) which they have access to), fraud-prevention agencies or other organisations
+This includes information which we obtain from you or from third parties, credit-reference agencies (who may check the information against any particulars on the Electoral Register and any other database (public or private) which they have access to), fraud-prevention agencies or other organisations.
+For more information about our lawful processing conditions - click here.

 We will use your information to manage your claim(s) and provide our services to prevent and detect fraud, money laundering and other crime, carry out regulatory checks and meet our obligations to any relevant regulatory authority and protect our client’s interests.